jonikanerva/caltodo/README.md

 - **Google OAuth Authentication** - Sign in with your Google account
 - **Automatic Scheduling** - Tasks are scheduled to the first available free slot within your work hours
 - **Drag-and-Drop Reordering** - Prioritize tasks by dragging them; the app swaps their calendar time slots
+- **Urgent Tasks** - Mark tasks as urgent to push them to the front of the schedule
-- **Task Editing** - Update task titles, descriptions, durations, and reminders
+- **Task Completion + Redo** - Mark tasks complete and undo when needed
-- **Bulk Operations** - Reschedule all tasks to optimize your calendar
+- **Calendar Sync + Reschedule All** - Pull latest event times and reschedule all incomplete tasks
+- **Calendar Action Links** - Event descriptions include "Mark Complete" and "Reschedule" links
-- **Settings** - Configure your preferred calendar, work hours, timezone, and default task duration
+- **Settings** - Configure your preferred calendar, work hours, timezone, default task duration, and event color
+- **Theme Toggle** - Switch between light and dark modes
-- **Midnight Rescheduling** - Automatic cron job reschedules incomplete tasks with calendar events to new time slots
+- **Midnight Rescheduling** - Nightly cron job reschedules incomplete tasks (server time)

 ## Code Organization